benswift/benswift.github.io/bio.md

 day I may move away from this place, but for now I'm here and quite happy about it.

-I have one wife, two kids, zero pets, two bikes and four guitars.
+I have one wife, three kids, zero pets, two bikes and two guitars.
 They all make me happy (in monotonically weakly decreasing order).

 On the weekends I ride my mountain bike, play football (soccer), watch the footy